hannesvdvreken/reflection-tests/readme.md

 ## Box

 The box is a 64 bit installation of Ubuntu's Trusty Thar (14.04) distribution.
+2GB of memory and 2 CPUs are given to that machine.

 ## Test suite